johl/FireCheckIn/README.markdown

 What is this?
 =============

-FireCheckIn (http://www.firecheckin.com/) is a simple tool to sync your check-ins at Foursquare to Fire Eagle by Yahoo! (http://fireeagle.yahoo.net/).
+FireCheckIn (http://www.firecheckin.com/) is a simple tool to sync your check-ins at Foursquare to Fire Eagle (http://fireeagle.yahoo.net/).
 Foursquare is part friend finder, part social city guide, part nightlife game.
 It can be played at http://foursquare.com.
 FireCheckIn is in no way official or affiliated with Foursquare.

+FireCheckIn is built to be run on <a href="http://appengine.google.com/">Google App Engine</a> and is proudly written in Python, using the <a href="http://code.google.com/p/kay-framework/">Kay framework</a>, which is awesome.

 To connect the user's accounts, we use OAuth, a protocol designed to keep users safe and cause headaches to developers, so we'll never know the password.

 FireCheckIn was written by <a href="http://www.johl.io/">Jens Ohlig</a>.
 Any questions can be sent to <a href="mailto:support@firecheckin.com">support@firecheckin.com</a>.

-It runs on <a href="http://appengine.google.com/">Google App Engine</a> and is proudly written in Python, using the <a href="http://code.google.com/p/kay-framework/">Kay framework</a>, which is awesome.

 Further magic comes from <a href="http://github.com/wiseman/foursquare-python">foursquare-python</a> and <a href="http://github.com/SteveMarshall/fire-eagle-python-binding">fire-eagle-python-binding</a>.